realnews-gateway/emergency-publishing-system/emergency-channel/publisher/fallback.md

 ## Overview

-The Publisher module includes a robust fallback system designed to ensure that content remains deliverable even under severe network degradation, censorship, or partial infrastructure failure.
+The Publisher module includes a dedicated fallback subsystem designed to ensure that content remains deliverable even under severe network degradation, censorship, or partial infrastructure failure.
 Fallback mechanisms operate automatically and transparently, without requiring upstream modules to change their behavior.

-The fallback layer is designed to be modular, allowing deployments to customize or extend fallback strategies based on operational needs.
+The fallback layer is **modular, deterministic, and extensible**, allowing deployments to customize or extend fallback strategies based on operational needs.

 ---